Helena Hermansson researches in crisis management

 Helena Hermansson researches in crisis management at the SEDU.
 Her dissertation has examined and questioned the perceived self-evident assumptions of disaster management in practice.

-In order to reduce the risk of disasters and to alleviate the effects of them, the prevailing assumption is that those involved in disaster management should be organized in collaborative and decentralized structures.
+In order to reduce the risk of disasters and to alleviate the effects of them, the prevailing assumption is that those involved in disaster management should be organised in collaborative and decentralised structures.
 This approach is strongly advocated in international discourse and practice related to disaster risk reduction and disaster management, for example in global frameworks such as the Hyogo Framework for Action and its successor Sendai Framework for Disaster Risk Reduction.

 In order to collect appropriate data, Helena did field work in Istanbul, Ankara, Van and Erciş.
 In a context where it is difficult to establish trust as a researcher and difficult to ask sensitive questions, Helena was able to interview 44 government, municipal, city, and civil society representatives.

 The dissertation provides indications that the inherent dynamics of disasters (and the processes they produce) as well as the political-administrative system in a country affect how applicable previous research on cross-sectoral collaborative actors is, since such research has often been developed in another context.
 The dissertation also shows that in most cases such collaboration seemed to help and improve the management of the disaster and its consequences.
 This may seem obvious, but research on collaboration has not been very successful in explaining what collaboration actually leads to.
 There were also times when relief efforts became more effective when NGO's distanced themselves from collaborating with state authorities.
 Therefore, we should be careful to uncritically advocate cooperation as a key factor for effective disaster management.